thoughtbot/ruby-science/book/solutions/rename_method.md

   `String`.

-Let's rename these methods so that each name is used uniquely and consistently in terms of what it accepts, what it returns, and what it does.
+Let's rename these methods so that each name is used uniquely and consistently in terms of what it accepts, what it returns and what it does.

 First, we'll rename `Survey#summarize` to reflect the fact that it returns a collection.

 ` app/models/survey.rb@6a4169a5:10

-Then, we'll update the only reference to the old method:
+Then we'll update the only reference to the old method:

 ` app/controllers/summaries_controller.rb@6a4169a5:4